For engineers IC Self-hosted

 Why self-hosted wins for engineers

 Your hardware.
-Your infra.
-Unchanged.
+Your call.
+No procurement.

 BYO model · BYO keys · your billing.